-Following the settlements of the investigations referred to above, a number of individuals and corporates in a range of jurisdictions have threatened or brought civil actions against Barclays in relation to LIBOR and/or other benchmarks.
+The lawsuits seek unspecified damages with the exception of five lawsuits, in which the plaintiffs are seeking a combined total in excess of \$1,250 million in actual damages against all defendants, including BBPLC, plus punitive damages.
 As against the Company, the lawsuits seek an unspecified amount of damages with the exception of two lawsuits, in which the plaintiffs are seeking a combined total in excess of \$350 million in actual damages against all defendants, including the Company, plus punitive damages.
-Some of the lawsuits also seek trebling of damages under the US Sherman Antitrust Act and US Racketeer Influenced and Corrupt Organizations Act ("RICO").
-While several of such cases that do not name the Company have been dismissed, others remain pending and their ultimate impact is unclear.
+Some of the lawsuits also seek trebling of damages under the US Sherman Antitrust Act and RICO.